SmartPolarBear/project-dionysus/README.md

 ## Credits
 The project mostly refers to, and sometimes borrows some techniques, designs and codes from the following project:
 - [mit-pdos/xv6-public](https://github.com/mit-pdos/xv6-public)
 xv6 inspired me to start the project to build a kernel, with which I got knowledge of operation systems.
-And some of its  weak points motivated me to create another kernel that refers to more advanced practice in this field.
+And some of its shortcomings motivated me to create this project.
 - [Stichting-MINIX-Research-Foundation/minix](https://github.com/Stichting-MINIX-Research-Foundation/minix)
-A series of papers and books about the development of minix 3 not only let me know about what is microkernel and how does it work but also have a deep influence on the goal and development of this project
+A series of papers and books about the development of minix 3 not only let me know about what is microkernel and how it works but also have a deep influence on the goal and development of this project.

 ## License
 Copyright (c) 2020 SmartPolarBear